douglasgreen/content/notes.md

 - **Preconditions for Copying**:
   - An XML document can only be copied **after** all its associated parent and relationship documents (as identified by UUIDs) have been marked as copied.
+- **Date Checking**:
+  - Check date when syncing items to see if they need updating.

 ## Custom SQL queries